 While much of the 23-hour journey is inland, the train skirts the rugged coastline as you begin to approach Halifax, where the ocean is in close view from your picture window.

-Between Montréal and Québec City, the train runs along the Saint Lawrence River, while further north you’ll approach the Laurentian Mountains.
+Between Montréal and Québec City, the train runs along the St. Lawrence River, while further north you’ll approach the Laurentian Mountains.
 Carpeted in forest, these differ to the bare peaks of the Rockies.
 During the fall (September to October) you can see the trees in their autumn cloaks as the leaves turn from green to orange and crimson.

 The train’s large windows and glass-roofed dome carriage give you a good chance of spotting wildlife.
 I was thrilled to see moose from my seat, their large antlers poking up from the vegetation.
 Black bears also roam the surrounding wilderness and you might spot them if you’re lucky.
 Deer quietly graze at the side of the track and eagles glide overhead as they search for food.

 I recommend stopping off at Québec City — one of the best cities I’ve ever visited.
 The oldest fortified city in North America, its historic heart resembles an old French village in its cobbled streets lined with cafés and bistros.

 It’s also worth exploring the Moncton area in New Brunswick.
 Here, you can hire a car and visit towns around the Bay of Fundy, which experiences one of the highest tides in the world.
 It’s strange to see boats sitting in mud in the harbors, only to return a few hours later and notice how much higher the water has lifted them.

 The Ocean offers Economy and Sleeper Plus classes.
 While the Economy class doesn’t offer private cabins, seats are comfortable with plenty of legroom, and blankets and pillows can be purchased.
 Sleeper Plus-class carriages, meanwhile, have private cabins for one or two passengers, with sofas folding into bunk beds at night.
 You’ll also have your own toilet and closet, and some have private showers.